 Lithuanian isn’t popular among English speakers

-As of 2022, 5 million people speak Lithuanian, with the 3 million majority being native speakers from Lithuania.
+Over three million people speak Lithuanian, with the majority being native speakers from Lithuania.
 In a way, it can be assumed that there aren’t enough foreign language learners—particularly English speakers—to form demand and catch Duolingo’s attention.

 Lithuanian is hard to teach